cityjson/website/tutorials/flatcitybuf.md

 Especially when you use FlatCityBuf in Rust, there are two ways to access data:

-1. Use `cur_feature()` method to get the current feature in FlatBuffer format
+1. Use the `cur_feature()` method to get the current feature in FlatBuffer format
-2. Use `cur_cj_feature()` method to get the current feature in CityJSON format
+2. Use the `cur_cj_feature()` method to get the current feature in CityJSON format

-The first one returns in FlatBuffer format and achieves zero-copy deserialization.
-If you access to the specific field of the feature, only that field is loaded.
-On the other hand, the second one returns features in CityJSON format, which internally parse FlatBuffers into CityJSON objects (not zero-copy).
-You choose proper one based on your use case.
+The first one returns data in FlatBuffer format and achieves zero-copy deserialisation.
+If you access a specific field of the feature, only that field is loaded.
+On the other hand, the second one returns features in CityJSON format, which internally parses FlatBuffers into CityJSON objects (not zero-copy).
+Choose the appropriate one based on your use case.

-**Zero-copy deserialization:**
+**Zero-copy deserialisation:**

 ```rust
 while let Some(feature_buf) = reader.next()? {